 How do you keep apples from turning brown?
 Do all apples turn brown at the same rate?
 Let’s try to answer these burning apple science questions with an apple oxidation experiment that is pretty quick and easy to set up at home or in the classroom.
-We paired this with more fun apple science experiments!
+Pair it with other fun apple science experiments!

-Ever found a bad spot on an apple or opened a container in a lunch box filled with apple slices that were once pearly white and now look a bit on the used up side.
-The bad spot is definitely not tasty but the slightly browned apples aren’t all that bad!
+Have you ever found a bad spot on an apple or opened a container in a lunch box filled with apple slices that were once pearly white and now look a bit on the used-up side.
+The bad spot is definitely not tasty, but the slightly browned apples aren’t all that bad!

 Is it safe to eat brown apples?
 My son tasted the brown slices of his favorite apple, the honey crisp, and declared them still ok.
 Not all apples are similar in their rate of browning!